Aurum Jewellers • March 31, 2026

 Mined Diamond

-Billions of years in the making · Rare · Storied provenance
+Billions of years in the making · Rare · Natural provenance

 Chemical Composition Pure carbon — 100% diamond